sungyoonc/simple_ssh_pot/README.md

-# listen_ssh
+# simple_ssh_pot
-Easily report all connection attempts on common vulnerable ports to AbuseIPDB
+Log and report connection attempts to AbuseIPDB